©1978

 danger of religion: that those in an ugly situation

-make religion into their fantasy.
 Reality takes a fighter like the Apostle.
 He has

 pleasure in reality’s challenges, its necessities, its